enesaygn/getir-case-study/README.md

 ## Usage

-### Running on Heroku
+## Running on Heroku

-To access the deployed application on Heroku, click [here](https://immense-anchorage-73013-52cdced819ec.herokuapp.com/).
+To access the deployed application on Heroku, you can use the provided API endpoints directly in Postman.
+Below are the steps to do so:

+1. **Open Postman**: If you haven't already, download and install Postman from [here](https://www.postman.com/downloads/).

+2. **Import Collection**: To access the API endpoints, you can directly use the provided Postman collection file included in the project.
+Follow these steps:

+   a.
+Inside the project directory, you'll find a file named `Getir-Cases.postman_collection.json`.

+   b.
+Open Postman and navigate to the "Collections" tab in the sidebar.

+   c.
+Click on the "Import" button and select the `Getir-Cases.postman_collection.json` file from the project directory.

+   d.
+Once imported, you will see the collection named "Getir Cases" in your Postman collections.

 ### Running Locally